 Each student is assigned a locker for their general school use.
-There are lockers in the PE changerooms as well and students may bring or buy another lock to use a locker, however most students may bring or buy another and rather bring their backpack to the gym and/or put their valuables in the school lockers.
+There are lockers in the PE changerooms as well and students may bring or buy another lock to use a locker, however most students do not use these lockers and rather bring their backpack to the gym and/or put their valuables in the school lockers.